-Cambridge, Dorchester County and the UM Shore Regional Health officials
+City of Cambridge, Dorchester County and UM Shore Regional Health Take a Step Forward in Future Plans

 The City of Cambridge, Dorchester County and the University of Maryland Shore Regional Health took an important step forward in future plans for new state-of-the-art health care facilities and services in the county and a milestone in development of the Cambridge waterfront as a community asset and economic development engine.